 4th month 21 oz (600 grams)

 In addition to weight gain, how does your baby look?
 Sometimes babies do not follow their weight gain patterns for a given period of time, but then they get back on track.
 Or perhaps mom had a lot of IV fluids during labor, causing baby to be heavier at birth.
 It’s important to look at how baby is doing so that nursing can continue during little “blips” in weight gain.
 As always, consult your baby’s pediatrician with any concerns.
+You might want to look into continuing to take your prenatal vitamins, even after birth, to ensure you and your baby still get the nutrients you need while breastfeeding.
 Some things to consider:

 - Is your baby eager to nurse?